(Inclusive of all taxes)

 The general view of hair texture and health is considered to be influenced by genetics, nutrition, environment, stress, disorders, diseases, and hormonal imbalances.
 Malnourishment has a huge impact on the health and appearance of the hair.
 Some diseases such as thyroid problems and autoimmune disorders can impact hair growth.
 Even medication that is prescribed to treat other issues can have side effects that harm the hair.
 Stress and traumatic events have been known to cause extreme hair fall or sudden greying.

 Ayurveda suggests holistic treatments for hair care.
 Ayurveda is a wellness system that focuses on the improvement of overall health.
-Ayurveda believes in addressing the root of problems rather than only focus on the symptoms.
-Hair care in Ayurveda can be ensured by using Ayurvedic hair care products along with other preventive measures like lifestyle changes and a healthy diet.
+Ayurveda believes in addressing the root of problems rather than only focusing on the symptoms.
+Hair Care in Ayurveda can be ensured by using Ayurvedic hair care products like Neelibringadi hair oil along with other preventive measures like lifestyle changes and a healthy diet.
 Ayurvedic hair care can be ensured by the following:

 Preventive measures need to be taken to protect the hair.
 This includes avoiding exposure of hair to harmful pollutants.
 The use of shampoos that have chemicals should be avoided.